KStateMachine/kstatemachine/README.md

 ## Setup transitions

 In a state setup block we define which events will trigger transitions to another states.
-Transition is created with `transition()` function:
+The simplest transition is created with `transition()` function:

 ```kotlin
 greenState {